abyssDS/sfmlWiki/FAQ.md

 * In Code::Blocks, go to the project options (Project Menu -> Properties).
 In the Build targets tab, select "GUI Application" from the type drop-down list.
 * In Visual Studio, go to the project options (Project Menu -> Properties).
 In the tree on the left, expand the "Configuration properties" tree and expand the "Linker" sub-tree.
 Select "System" from the sub-tree and, in the SubSystem field, select "Windows (/SUBSYSTEM:WINDOWS)" from the drop-down list.

-To maintain a portable entry point (`main()`), you can link your program against the small sfml-main.lib library.
+To maintain a portable entry point (`int main()` function), you can link your program against the small sfml-main.lib library.

-Optionally you can also define the entry point on your own, which is not `int main(void)` or `int main(int argc, char** argv)`, but `int WINAPI WinMain(HINSTANCE hThisInstance, HINSTANCE hPrevInstance, LPSTR lpszArgument, int nCmdShow)`.
+Alternatively to hide the console, you can also define your own Windows entry point for graphical applications.

+`int WINAPI WinMain(HINSTANCE hThisInstance, HINSTANCE hPrevInstance, LPSTR lpszArgument, int nCmdShow)`

+Replace your `int main()` or `int main(int argc, char** argv)` with this function and it will be called by the operating system when your program is executed just like the classical `int main()` function.

 ---